IRomanchuk06/amusement_park/README.md

 # 🎡 Amusement Park Simulator

 ## 📌 Overview
-Amusement Park Simulator is a command-line Python application that models an amusement park where visitors can buy tickets, queue for rides, and experience attractions while adhering to safety requirements.
-The system persists state between runs, allowing for a continuous simulation of park operations.
+**Amusement Park Simulator** is a Python-based command-line application that implements an amusement park simulation using **Object-Oriented Programming (OOP)** principles.
+It models the park’s functionality through a series of interconnected classes, such as visitors, attractions, and the park system itself.

+The program allows visitors to register, purchase tickets, and interact with various attractions, while managing queues, enforcing safety restrictions, and tracking the park's state.

+Additionally, the application is thoroughly tested using **unit tests** to ensure the reliability of the core functionality and proper interaction between components.
 ## 🚀 Features
+- **Object-Oriented Design** – Classes for visitors, attractions, and park management.
-- **Attraction Management** – Add, modify, and manage amusement park attractions.
+- **Attraction Management** – Dynamically add, modify, and manage attractions.
+- **Queue System** – Manage attraction queues, ensuring capacity limits are respected.
-- **Visitor Interaction** – Simulate visitors entering the park, buying tickets, and joining queues.
+- **Visitor Interaction** – Register visitors, purchase tickets, and join ride queues.
-- **Ticket System** – Ensure ticket availability and enforce purchase limits.
-- **Queue System** – Manage queues dynamically based on attraction capacity.
-- **Safety Checks** – Enforce minimum age and height requirements for attractions.
+- **Safety and Restrictions** – Enforce height and age restrictions for certain rides.
-- **Persistence** – Save and load the park state between sessions.
+- **State Persistence** – Save and load the park state with **pickle**, allowing continuity between runs.
 - **CLI Interface** – Interact with the park using a clean command-line interface.
 - **Unit Tests** – Ensure system stability with comprehensive testing.
+- **Test Coverage** – The app is more than 90% covered by the tests.

+## 🔧 Technologies Used
+- **Python** (OOP, CLI)
+- **Unittest & Mocks** (unit testing)
+- **Pickle** (state persistence)
+- **Coverage.py** (test coverage analysis)

 ## 🛠️ Installation
 ```sh